 If you want to know more about Malcolm Andrews, a corporate trainer in Hong Kong click here

-I am Wakas javed an Enterpenure and HR Manager in Webspped UK one of the leading IT firm since 2003.
+Wakas javed is an Enterpenure and Training Manager at Webspeed UK one of the leading IT firm since 2003.